The Comparison Question

 • CKA and SVCCA measure whether two models' representations are similar.
 They provide a single similarity score but do not identify which features differ or how.

-• Crosscoders identify what changed -- specific features that are shared, added, or removed.
+• Crosscoders identify what changed, specific features that are shared, added, or removed.
 This is a richer answer but requires training a new crosscoder for each model pair.

 • Logit diff amplification compares models at the output level, amplifying behavioral differences.
 It requires no access to internals but cannot explain where in the model the differences arise.